JosefMackuAmn/smlk_assignment/README.md

 # Prerequisites

-Install and run local MySQL server and create a database named 'smlk' and 'smlk_test'
+Install and run local MySQL server and create a database named 'smlk' and 'smlk_test'.

 # Running the API